Springfield Indians: The expansion era and beyond

-Although Sweeney led the league in scoring in 1963 for a third time, the party was over for the Indians.
+Although it was not apparent at the time, the Indians created under Shore with their third straight Calder Cup.
+Sweeney led the league in scoring in 1963 for a third time, the party was over for the Indians.
 While they still had a winning record and an offense that led the league, the Rangers had moved Paille to Baltimore, and the team missed the playoffs that year in a tight divisional race.
 They continued to miss the playoffs for most of the rest of the Sixties.

 In the meantime, Eddie Shore's oft-capricious and notoriously miserly ownership style caused increasing friction with his players, who staged wildcat strikes in 1966 and 1967.
 Representing them, a young lawyer named Alan Eagleson gained prominence, and went on to form the National Hockey League Players' Association (NHLPA).

-In consequence, Shore sold his players and leased the franchise to the Los Angeles Kings of the NHL for the 1968 season, while retaining control of the team.
+In consequence, Shore sold his players and leased the franchise to the Los Angeles Kings of the NHL for the 1968 season, while retaining ownership of the team.
 The Kings renamed the franchise the Springfield Kings, and changed the team's colors from their traditional blue, white and red to a purple-and-gold scheme similar to the parent team.
 With Gord Labossiere, star defenseman Noel Price and goaltender Bruce Landon (a name that subsequently loomed large in Springfield hockey annals) the team had a winning record in the 1969 season, reaching the Cup finals before being swept by the Buffalo Bisons.

-The following season the Kings had the benefit of a league lacking powerful teams—only Baltimore and Cleveland had winning records.
+The following season the Kings had the benefit of a league lacking powerful teams.
+The league was so weak that Baltimore and Cleveland had winning records.
 The team just squeaked into the playoffs with a 29–35–8 record, winning a one-game playoff with the Quebec Aces to do it.
 However, they caught fire in the playoffs.
 Led by future NHL star center Butch Goring and Hockey Hall of Fame goaltender Billy Smith, the Kings steamrolled through the postseason with a sparkling 11–1 record.
 They upended Cleveland in the second round before sweeping the East champion Providence Reds squad in four close games to win their fourth Calder Cup.
 The 1971 Kings were, and remain, the team with the poorest regular season record ever to win the Calder Cup.